 A brief description of the Waukegan Public Library:

-B. An organizational chart available as a printable document.
+B. Our current Organizational Chart available as a printable document.

 D. Funding sources are property taxes, state and federal grants, fines, charges, and donations.
 Tax levies are for corporate purposes (general operating expenditures).